 The total output voltage is simply the difference between these two:

 The reason this setup improves accuracy is that now the voltage drop across the strain gauge is being compared to the voltage drop across a similar resistance for the same excitation voltage, instead of being compared to the much larger excitation voltage itself.
-That means the change in voltage across the strain gauge will be the same order of magnitude as the comparison voltage and any error will be a fraction of this.
+That means the change in voltage across the strain gauge will be the same order of magnitude as the comparison voltage; any error in output voltage will be a fraction of this.
 Also, any changes in strain due to temperature or other environmental factors will affect all of the resistors in the circuit equally.
 This becomes important in mitigating the effect of these environmental factors on the output.

 The Quarter, Half, and Full-Bridge Configurations